 Scottish Legal Aid Board

 The Scottish Legal Aid Board decides whether people should get Legal Aid – this is when the government pays for help from a lawyer (a solicitor).
 This can be for advice about going to a Hearing, or to accompany you to a Hearing or Court to represent you.
-There is more information about Legal Aid and when you can get it at www.slab.org.uk and there is also a special booklet available for children and young people.
+There is more information about Legal Aid and when you can get it at www.slab.org.uk.

 The Scottish Children’s Reporter Administration (SCRA) is the organisation which administers Children’s Hearings.
 Children’s Reporters work for SCRA.